 Cut to mid 2019, almost 2 years after the crazy December 17, 2017 peak of USD $19,783.21 per coin and the following February 7, 2019 swan dive to a low of USD $3,399.
 I’ve been ‘HODLing‘ for a few years, buying during the slumps and reading various stories of a possible million dollar Bitcoin.
 Fascinating and enticing.

 So why am I so optimistic?
 Well, I seem to have an uncanny ability to recognize and embrace technologies far earlier than most.
-Back in 1993 I connected to the Internet using my old PC via dialup modem, sharing a single T1 line at Wimsey Information Services, the the first commercial ISP in Canada.
-I struggled through the installation and use of Winsock, Pine, Lynx (to be quickly replaced by Mosaic and shortly after by Netscape) and other new and strange pieces of software.
+Back in 1993 I connected to the Internet using my old PC via dialup modem, sharing a single T1 line at Wimsey Information Services, the first commercial ISP in Canada.
+I struggled through the installation and use of Winsock, Pine, Lynx (to be quickly replaced by Mosaic and shortly after by Netscape) and other strange software.
 Even though I had no idea how much it would change the world I knew it was important.
 I even tried to convince the then head of IT at The Vancouver Sun and The Province IT to consider creating websites for each paper and catching the wave.
-He had no real understanding, no vision and so I had no luck convincing him before being escorted from his office by an assistant.
+He had no real understanding, no vision and so I had no luck convincing him before being unceremoniously escorted from his office by an assistant.
+It’s comforting to know I was right and he was very wrong.

 I embraced file sharing via FTP, UseNet, P2P (Napster, File Shark et al) and BitTorrent.
 I used Pretty Good Privacy to encrypt my email and files.
 I ran Linux and Windows NT using shuttle drives on my towering PC to change operating systems at will.
 I created my first website shortly after connecting to the Internet in the early 90’s and started an Internet consulting business with my brother aptly called ‘The Net Brothers Internet Service’ which helped home users and businesses connect to the Internet using the limited software and connection speeds of the time.
 Our tag line was ‘Intenet @ Home’, which was a rarity in those early days.
 It did well but cut into my life and regular job so much I had to eventually abandon the business but not before appearing on CNKW with Bill Good and CBC with Ceceila Walters and the lovely Marg Meikle to discuss this new thing called the Internet.